Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman brings a four-game streak with at least one hit into this matchup.
-In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.
+- Bregman has picked up at least one hit in five games in a row.
+In his last five games he is batting .444 with two doubles, a triple, a home run, five walks and three RBI.

 Bregman Recent Games